What Is Visual Identity and How Is It Different From Branding?

 Frequently Asked Questions

-No. It creates recognition, but without branding behind it, it doesn’t build a strong or consistent perception.
+• No. It helps create recognition, but without a clear brand behind it, positioning, messaging, and purpose, it does not build a strong or consistent perception.
+Visuals can attract attention, but they need strategy to hold meaning.

 Structure Before Style